jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 +++ {"slideshow": {"slide_type": "notes"}}

 Filtering is one of the most basic and common image operations in image processing.
-You can filter an image to remove noise or to enhance features; the filtered image could be the desired result or just a preprocessing step.
-Regardless, filtering is an important topic to understand.
+You can filter an image to remove noise or to enhance features, and the filtered image might be the desired result or just a preprocessing step.
+Filtering is even the foundation of all those fancy deep convolutional networks you keep hearing about.
+So, even if you're not using it directly, filtering is an important topic to understand.

 +++ {"slideshow": {"slide_type": "fragment"}}